No, You Won’t Be Flying In Hydrogen-Powered Passenger Planes

 The scope of the discussion was broad, from technical characteristics to safety to economics to airport operations.
 It struck me that while I have published perspectives on the scope of concerns, I hadn’t done so in a single integrated piece, and that the framework structured by the researcher provided a useful mechanism to create one.
 This piece draws together my primary arguments against hydrogen in aviation based on my publications, discussions with global experts, and positions on electric aviation advisory boards.

-Weronika Gulinska is the researcher, working toward her master’s of science in airport planning and management at Cranfield University.
+The researcher is working working toward their masters of science in airport planning and management at Cranfield University.
 For those unaware of Cranfield, all things aerospace and aviation in the UK end up there a lot of the time.
 It was founded as the College of Aeronautics in 1946, after all, and has grown into a world class post-graduate research institute.
 British aerospace giant Rolls Royce jointly founded the Rolls-Royce University Technology Centre (UTC) at Cranfield in 1998.
 Also headquartered at Cranfield is the UK Aerospace Technology Institute (ATI), which creates the technology strategy for the UK aerospace sector and funds world-class research and development.

 FLIMAX, the electric aviation startup I am on the Advisory Board of, has ties to Cranfield as an indicator, and it’s one of many aerospace startups and spin offs with connections to or which are actually quartered within the Cranfield campus.

 The panel I was on had an excellent set of participants.
-In no particular order, they started with Dr. Romano Pagliari, senior lecturer in air transport and deputy director of research at the university.

-Next, Cris Pickard, transport sustainability specialist and technical director with Jacobs, a 60,000 person global consultancy to the public and private sectors, and an airport management expert who has been dealing professionally with the knotty problems of air operations and transformation at Heathrow and Gatwick airports for years.
-Pickard and Jacobs participated in the ATI FlyZero study of aviation decarbonization that arrived at the conclusion that hydrogen was the answer, but based on some shaky premises in my opinion.

-Professor Pericles Pilidis, FRAeS, FHEA, and professor of gas turbine performance at Cranfield, rounded out the group.
-As he noted, he had started working on hydrogen for aviation in 1994, and has been involved in research efforts since.
+They included a senior lecturer in air transport, a transport sustainability specialist and technical director with a large global consultancy who had participated in UK’s ATI FlyZero study and another professor who has worked academically with hydrogen combustion aviation engines since the 1990s.

 As I told the panel in my brief introduction, I was the odd person out, as I didn’t work full time in aviation or aerospace and did not hold senior positions in research or academics related to the industry.
 I was there because I’ve independently published a projection through 2100 of aviation decarbonization.
 It’s just a scenario, but one that is multifactorial and based on my assessments of all aspects of ground, maritime, and air transport.
 Obviously, it will be wrong, but I think it’s defensible and less wrong than most other scenarios.